 A Direct cremation service provides a simple, respectful cremation that takes place separately from any ceremony.
 It's a good choice for those looking for a modern, straight-forward alternative to a traditional burial or cremation.

 There may be a ceremony in the crematorium but the body may not be cremated for up to 72 hours after the service.

-Anyone can officiate at Funeral.
-Traditionally services have been conducted by the various religious authorities but in multi-cultural environment people often choose and interfaith minister or celebrant.
+Anyone can officiate at a Funeral.
+Traditionally services have been conducted by the various religious authorities but in a multi-cultural environment, people often choose an interfaith minister or celebrant.
 This person may support all faiths or facilitate a celebration without any faith being mentioned.